 We carried a tent and a stove and just camped out in the wild, sometimes close to the temples, a few times within the temple grounds.
 The people of Shikoku are used to pilgrims and believe that helping the pilgrims also brings merit onto themselves.
 Quite often we got food from them and occasionally were offered accommodation.

 The walking is mostly through fields and along smaller paths, but there are some unpleasant parts along roads with heavy traffic and through tunnels.
-A few stretches (before No 12 for example) are quite hilly, but altogether for anyone of average fitness it should be possible to hike the whole pilgrimage.
+A few stretches (before No 12 for example) are quite hilly.
+However, altogether for anyone of average fitness it should be possible to hike the whole pilgrimage.
 If you only have limited time the first 12 temples make a nice hike for just a few days.

 The start and endpoint of the pilgrimage are near the city of Tokushima, which has an airport and is otherwise easily reached by bus or ferry from other parts of Japan.
 The closest international airport is Kansai Airport near Osaka.
 Throughout Shikoku you can travel by (infrequent) buses.
+Many pilgrims afterwards travel to Mt Koya-san as well, the mother temple of the Shingon School.
+But you may also want to stay on a little and explore Shikoku, or the nearby art island of Naoshima.